More than 27,000 dismissed from Turkish education sector since failed coup -minister

-ISTANBUL (Reuters) - Turkey has canceled the work permits of 27,424 people working in the education sector as part of its investigations into the movement of the U.S.-based cleric it blames for a failed military coup, Education Minister Ismet Yilmaz said on Thursday.
+ISTANBUL, Aug 11 (Reuters) - Turkey has cancelled the work permits of 27,424 people working in the education sector as part of its investigations into the movement of the U.S.-based cleric it blames for a failed military coup, Education Minister Ismet Yilmaz said on Thursday.

-"27,424 personnel working in institutions and schools as part of the parallel state structure have had their work permits canceled," Yilmaz told reporters in comments broadcast on several Turkish television channels.
+"27,424 personnel working in institutions and schools as part of the parallel state structure have had their work permits cancelled," Yilmaz told reporters in comments broadcast on several Turkish television channels.

 "These personnel will not be allowed to work in public or private education institutions again."